-Although HAP’s office and clinics are closed for the safety of our staff and clients, we remain very much at work representing Philadelphians experiencing and facing homelessness.
+Although HAP’s office and clinics are closed for the safety of our staff and clients, we remain very much at work representing Philadelphians facing and experiencing homelessness.
 If you have a legal concern or question, call our office at 215-523-9595 and leave a message, and one of our staff will get back to you as soon as we can.

 If you start to experience COVID-like symptoms, like fever or dry cough…